Crack and Crime in Farmington

 After that night, Tina would often put on a dolt’s voice and repeat, “Wanna go into Farmington and do some crime?”
 I didn’t think much of it – it was just a weird occurrence to joke about later, but after knowing Tina for years, I realized there was more to it.
 She often repeated sentences or sentence fragments that had really bothered her.
 Sometimes, out of the blue, with no context but a sneer or sarcastic tone, she’d quote something someone had said to offend her, or something she wanted to reframe.

 At the time, I assumed that the old drunk was just a crazy stranger trying to hit on Tina, but the whole story makes a lot more sense by changing that assumption.
-If He’d met her before and had reason to expect a more receptive reply, his behavior would have been more understandable.
+If he’d met her before and had reason to expect a more receptive response, his behavior would have been more understandable.
 Looking back through the filter of what I now know about her double and triple lives puts that memory in a different context.

 When I first told Tina about having discovered Farmington Billiards, she said she’d not been aware of it, but I wonder.
 A year or so later, Tina and I ran into Sean at the Cardinal in Minneapolis.
 He was an old friend of mine who was a master pool player.
 We got to talking about Farmington Billiards and it turned out that Sean knew Bob, the old drunk who’d wanted to smoke crack and do crimes with Tina.
 He was one of the owners of the pool hall, as it turned out.